Partition of Bengal (1905): Background

-The Bengal Presidency encompassed Bengal, Bihar, parts of Chhattisgarh, Orissa, and Assam.
+The Bengal Presidency encompassed Bengal, Bihar, parts of present-day Chhattisgarh, Orissa, and Assam.
 With a population of 78.5 million it was British India's largest province.
 For decades British officials had maintained that the huge size created difficulties for effective management and had caused neglect of the poorer eastern region.
 The idea of the partition had been brought up only for administrative reasons.
 Therefore, Curzon planned to split Orissa and Bihar and join fifteen eastern districts of Bengal with Assam.
 The eastern province held a population of 31 million, most of which was Muslim, with its centre at Dhaka.
-Once the Partition was completed, Curzon pointed out that he thought of the new province as Muslim.
-Lord Curzon's intention was to specifically divide Hindus from Muslims, but not to divide Bengalis.
-The Western districts formed the other province with Orissa and Bihar.
+Curzon pointed out that he thought of the new province as Muslim.
+Lord Curzon's intention was to divide Bengalis, but not specifically Hindus from Muslims.
+The western districts formed the other province with Orissa and Bihar.
 The union of western Bengal with Orissa and Bihar reduced the speakers of the Bengali language to a minority.
 Muslims led by the Nawab Sallimullah of Dhaka supported the partition and Hindus opposed it.